inacio000/Phone-book/README.txt

 # Phone-book
 I created a telephone book.

- First I solved this exercise bellow, then I had other ideas and I was adding other options that are useful, likeÇ [1]-Add contact
+ First I solved this exercise bellow, then I had other ideas and I was adding other options that are useful, like:
+ [1]-Add contact
  [2]-Delete contact
  [3]-Show contact list
  [4]-Close the telephone book

+EXERCISE:
 Create an AGENDA program that stores to a file “contatos.txt” names and telephone numbers of persons as given to
 follow: